-29 April The Norwegian Government by Royal Decree No. 64 of 29 April 1930 granted Deutsche Luft Hansa AG a with a capital of NOK 43,000.
+29 April The Norwegian Government by Royal Decree No. 64 of 29 April 1930 granted Deutsche Luft Hansa AG a concession for the air service Oslo-Gothenburg-Copenhagen-Lübeck-Travemünde-Berlin for the period 15 May with a capital of NOK 43,000.
 The aim of the company was to operate pleasure flights and a regular service between Trondheim and Tromsø.
 The purchase of a Junkers F 13W